linychuo/my-assistant/README.md

-# my favorite editor or tools

-- VSCode
-- Sublime
+# libs for working

-- Clojure plugin for intellij idea
+- Clojure libs